Timeline - Libya's uprising against Muammar Gaddafi

 March 5 - The National Council meets in Benghazi and declares itself sole representative for Libya.

-March 10 - France recognizes the Libyan National Council as the legitimate representative of Libya's people.
+March 10 - France recognises the Libyan National Council as the legitimate representative of Libya's people.
 Libya suspends diplomatic relations with France the next day.

 March 16 - Forces loyal to Gaddafi are near rebel-held Benghazi.
 Gaddafi's son Saif al-Islam tells France-based TV channel Euronews: "Everything will be over in 48 hours."